thunderseethe/thunderseethe.github.io/content/posts/lowering-items.md

 keywords = ["Programming Languages", "Compiler", "Lowering", "Elaboration", "IR", "System F", "Item", "Instantiation", "Generalization", "Recursion"] description = "Lowering top level items into our IR.
 A more elaborate affair than anticipated."
 +++

+{{< accessory title="Making a Language" >}}
+This post is part of the [making a language series](/series/making-a-language).
+A series that teaches you how to implement a programming language using Rust.

+This post lowers top level functions from our [prior pass](/posts/check-top-level-items).
+It extends the row language with support for items (top level functions) in our IR.
+{{</ accessory >}}

 [Last time](/posts/lowering-rows-intro) saw us endeavoring upon a trilogy to bring rows crashing down from their high-flying AST nodes into the realities of our lowly IR.
 Our goals this time are less highfalutin.